Best E-commerce Sales Funnel

 - WhatsApp mailings.
 This communication method is used for a well-developed customer base, where telephone numbers are collected.
 As a rule, the user shares their contact number when ordering, after purchasing, and when they have a sufficient level of trust in the company.
 Therefore, WhatsApp mailings are more often used to stimulate repeat purchases with service notifications, last-minute offers, and urgent messages.

-On average, a user needs to offer a product 7 times before they are ready to buy!
+On average, customers should be offered a product 7 times before they are ready to buy!
 Therefore, give the potential customer a clear opportunity to make a purchase and do it more often.

 How?
 Follow these tips: